Where does the trail begin and end?

 Is water available along the trail?

 Each campground on the trail has hand pumped potable water throughout the season.
 The campgrounds are 18 or more miles apart so plan accordingly.
 The Maah Daah Hey Trail Map shows locations of springs, dams, dugouts, and stock tanks.
 This water is not certified as potable, and may be difficult to filter.
 Some of these sites are not dependable.
-The Deuce Trail does not have springs, dams, etc along the route.
+The Maah Daah Hey Trail south of Medora does not have springs, dams, etc along the route.
 Eight water cache sites have been added to the trail by the MDHTA and other volunteer groups.
 Remember the most foolproof plan, especially for hikers, is to cache water before your trip.

 Is certified weed seed free hay required on the Dakota Prairie Grassland?